isomerpages/govtech-gobusiness-main/_covid-faqs/for-sector-specific-queries/marine-and-offshore.md

         -	Laboratory Name where collected swabs will be tested.

-        For urgent on-arrival onboard swabs (defined as swabs to be done over the next 10 calendar days), appointed HCI by Ship agent/Shipyard has to write in to the MOH Licensing Division <eLIS@moh.gov.s>{:target="_blank"} and copy to <<cco@edb.gov.sg>{:target="_blank"}>{:target="_blank"} to expedite the approval to conduct offsite swab testing.
+        For urgent on-arrival onboard swabs (defined as swabs to be done over the next 10 calendar days), appointed HCI by Ship agent/Shipyard has to write in to the MOH Licensing Division [eLIS@moh.gov.sg](mailto:eLIS@moh.gov.sg) and copy to [cco@edb.gov.sg](mailto:cco@edb.gov.sg) to expedite the approval to conduct offsite swab testing.
 Only appointed HCI may email or call MOH Licensing Division for urgent confirmation.
 Urgent applications will be approved only on a case by case basis with justifications.

     - title: What is the objective of the Updated Mandatory Precautionary Measures (MPM)?
       content: |